The extremely successful first Isle of Man Festival of Motorcycling took place in 2013.

 Manx International Classic & Manx 2 Day Trials

 Started out in 1955 and still going strong.
 Off-road trial riding through the beautiful local scenery - a must for competitors and spectators alike.
-The 2017 2 Day Trial will take place on the 2nd and 3rd September 2017.
+The 2017 2 Day Trial took place on the 2nd and 3rd September 2017.

 Vintage Motor Cycle Club Rally

-The International VMCC Manx GP Rally will take place in 2017 between the 24th August and 31st August.
+The International VMCC Manx GP Rally took place in 2017 between the 24th August and 31st August.

 The Rally is not to missed and incorporates The Festival of Jurby (27th August 2017) which attracts thousands of visits to see classic machinery close-up.